 This collection of results emphasizes that there is a trade-off between investment in required pre-pollination tissues and packaging and dispersal tissues, similar to that proposed by Haig & Westoby (1988), and this trade-off correlates with seed size.
 (Note that, we are explicitly comparing investment just in seedcosts, while the Haig & Westoby model considers all pre-pollination and seed provisioning tissues.)
 The less-than-isometric slope between required pre-pollination tissues and seed size indicates that, pre-pollination tissues are cheaper for larger-seeded species to construct.
 In contrast, the greater-than-isometric slope between provisioning costs and seed size indicates that packaging and dispersal tissues require proportionally greater reproductive investment in larger-seeded species (Table 2).
 Moreover, in both previous studies (Moles & Westoby 2006) and the current data set, species with larger seed size are observed to have lower seed set, adding yet another dimension to the pre-pollination vs. post-pollination provisioning gradient.

 Overall, larger-seeded species are parental optimists, producing abundant cheap flowers (and ovules).
 Post-pollination costs are relatively greater for these species, so on average only a few of the many ovules produced will progress to become mature seeds, leading to a low seedset (Figure 5a).
 Since producing additional flowers induces a relatively low cost, these species are selected to produce sufficient flowers to minimize pollen limitation through an over-production of ovules (Schreiber et al. 2015; Rosenheim et al. 2015).
-However, these species have only sufficient resources to provision a modest number of seeds and will abort all but a few ovules, pollinated or unpollinated.
+However, these species have only sufficient resources to provision a modest number of seeds and will abort all but a few ovules, pollinated or un-pollinated.
 Indeed, as shown in Figure 5c, the large-seeded species that make cheap flowers, make disproportionately many flowers: the slope of the regression between bud count (scaled to plant size) and seed size is shallower than -1, while the regression between seed count and seed size is indistinguishable from -1.
 Their seed production, indicating their fitness, scales isometrically to their seed size, while flower production, an intermediate step, does not.
 The final investment in seeds then matches theoretical expectations – species either make many small seeds or proportionally fewer heavier ones (Moles & Westoby 2006).